 Originally published December 11, 2015

 Christmas songs.
 Everybody’s got a favorite or two, or ten!
-I’ve given you my list of the ten worst.
+I’ve given you my list of the ten worst (and volume 2!).
 Now, in no particular order (mostly), and according to nothing other than my own preferences, here are my nominations for the ten best Christmas songs ever.

 (Note: I do not necessarily endorse all of the songwriters or performers listed below, the churches/organizations they represent, any other songs they may have written or performed, or their theology.
 If you decide to follow any of these people or groups, check out their theology first to make sure it’s biblical.)